mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 wait          # Wait for all programs to be completed, then exit the batch job.
 ```

-Each program uses 2 CPU cores and 2 GB of memory, so the job requires 20 CPU cores and 20 GB of memory in total.
+Each program uses 2 CPU cores and 2 GB of memory, so the job requests 20 CPU cores and 20 GB of memory in total.

-The main difference from the previous exampe is the `&` mark at the end of command that runs the program, which runs the program in the background, and all 10 programs start to run almost simultaneously.
+The main difference from the previous exampe is the `&` mark at the end of execution command, which runs the program in the background, and all 10 programs start to run almost simultaneously.

-The `wait` command at the end ensures that the batch job will not be terminated until all background programs are completed.
+The `wait` command in the last line ensures that the batch job will not be terminated until all background programs are completed.

-Use the loop index in the Python code to set up different input parameters for the program.

-***This approach is good for cases when each program requires a small number of CPU cores and a small amount of memory.*** If each program requires many CPU cores or large memory, running multiple jobs in parallel would require too many CPUs or too much memory, which does not fit within one node.
+**This approach is good when each program requires a small number of CPU cores and a small amount of memory.** If each program requires many CPU cores or large memory, executing multiple programs in parallel would require too many CPUs or too much memory, which may not fit within one node.

-## Combine parallel run and job array
+## Combine parallel execution and job array

-You can use job array on top of this approach to scale up the number of programs.
-For example, simply adding a line `#SBATCH --array=0-999` to the above script, you submit `10 * 1,000 = 10,000` programs simultaneously. ***This approach is useful to submit a large number of programs beyond the per-user job limit, when each program requires small resources (CPUs and memory)***.
+To scale up the number of programs, use job array together with parallel execution.
+For example, simply adding a line `#SBATCH --array=0-99` to the above script, users can submit `10 * 100 = 1000` programs simultaneously. **This approach is useful to submit a large number of programs beyond the per-user job limit, when each program requires small resources (CPUs and memory)**

 ## Combine sequential run and job array